Skip to contents

 percent

 Indicates the type of percentage to return.
-Must be one of "column", "row", or "cell".
+Must be one of c("column", "row", "cell").
 Default is "column".

 include